ChristianSelinger/christianselinger.github.io/_pages/teaching.md

 nav: true
 nav_order: 4
 ---
-<h2>Simulation algorithms & numerics for epidemiological models </h2>
+<h2>Introduction to simulation algorithms & numerics for epidemiological models</h2>

-This is a pre-doctoral course on stochastic simulation algorithms and numerics for epidemiological models, taught at the <a href="https://aims-senegal.org/">African Institute for Mathematical Sciences</a> in Senegal.
+This is an **introductory course** on stochastic simulation algorithms and numerical methods to solve epidemiological models of disease transmission.
+The target audience are quantitatively minded people from all walks of scientific lifes with interest in disease transmission mechanisms.
+Most recently, the course has been taught at the <a href="https://aims-senegal.org/">African Institute for Mathematical Sciences</a> in Senegal.

 We start with compartmental models by discussing frequency vs. density-dependent transmission models.
-Then, we give examples of different approaches to solve numerically deterministic dynamical systems of epidemics.
-In the major part, we study in detail biochemical reaction network simulation algorithms.
-Towards the end we also glimpse into numerics of stochastic differential equations.
+Then, we give examples of different approaches to **solve numerically deterministic** dynamical systems of epidemics.
+In the major part, we study in detail **biochemical reaction network** simulation algorithms.
+Towards the end we also glimpse into numerics of **stochastic differential equations**.

-Particular emphasis is on practicals with toy models, but you will also find sketches of proofs and links to rigorous mathematical theory.
+Particular emphasis is on **practicals with toy models**, but you will also find sketches of proofs and links to rigorous mathematical theory.

-You can have a look at the slides <a href="/assets/pdf/MaModAfrica_TrainingSchoolSenegal2023_modsimul_20240111.pdf">here</a>.
+You can have a look at the slides <a href="/assets/pdf/MaModAfrica_TrainingSchoolSenegal2023_modsimul_20240216.pdf">here</a>.

-Code and solutions for exercises upon request!
+Code in R and solutions for exercises upon request!

 Any comments and suggestions are appreciated!